khill42/OSC_IntroHPC/_episodes/12-scheduler.md

 ![JobOptions](../files/JobOptions.png)

 Fill it in as shown.
-You need to fill in your own path and then select Save.
+Path is `~/sleep` and then select Save.

 To run the job, select green 'play' button.